MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/current-challenges.md

 ### By default, the Order to cash data model isn't enabled for customers.

 Customers must submit a request to Microsoft Support to have the *Order to cash* data model enabled.
-In the future, this model will be automatically be enabled for all customers.
+In the future, this model is automatically enabled for all customers.

 ### Custom reports are lost when Business performance analytics is uninstalled.